Agrylin (Anagrelide Hydrochloride)

 Frequently Asked Questions

-Yes, you can take Agrylin with or without food.
-Food slightly reduces the absorption of Agrylin, but this doesn’t affect its ability to reduce your platelet count.
+Food may slightly reduce the absorption of Agrylin, but it does not affect its ability to lower platelet counts.

-If you forget to take a dose, skip that dose completely and take your next dose at the normal scheduled time.
-Never take a double dose to make up for the missed one.
+If you miss a dose, skip it and take your next dose at the regular time.
+Do not take a double dose.

 Important Disclaimer